animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 - me crawling out of the freezing brook feeling unable to move due to the cold, as I envisioned that my mom was dead having drowned, looking at me with pity and remorse, and that I was going to resurrect as my paralyzed wheelchair-bound neighbor who got registered as a sex-offender because of internet child porn, who depended on his 80-something year-old mom to take care of him to function, who smelled like pee, who constantly made our whole apartment hallway reek of pee, and who was an alcoholic, a Ukranian man in his 50s named Volyoda who, interestingly, ended up dying later that subsequent year in a psychosis revolving around his mom dying; and — resuming the part about me —

-> [!NOTE]
-> Further injustices, combined with the hair loss, will socially and medically alienate me worse than had I myself assumed his handicaps, hygiene, and alcoholism, and committed his crimes.
-In other words, the resurrection vision came true, in my status and health in society.
-More than that, my recovery from those injustices only began around the time when [he died in a psychosis revolving around, as my mom learned, fear of his mom dying](https://github.com/animal-tree/SuspiciousnessofSynchronicitiesAndParanoia/blob/main/Does-anyone-else-think-this-is-proof-of-God%3F.md), in the subsequent year, also with no previous history of mania or psychosis to my knowledge, a 50-something year old man who lived in an apartment unit next door diagonally across from ours, and [not the last immediate neighbor in our apartment floor, in a manner pertaining to me, to go into a psychosis](https://github.com/animal-tree/SuspiciousnessofSynchronicitiesAndParanoia/blob/main/Does-anyone-else-think-this-is-proof-of-God%3F.md), as this book will gradually unfold.

 My legs were immobile when I crawled out of the brook.

-- me then screaming for the ambulance to a nearly full moon in the woods, my voice randomly and suddenly sounding insincere, like my voice was a different person's, not Volyoda's;
+- me then screaming for the ambulance to a nearly full moon in the woods, shouting "Help!
+Call the ambulance!
+Really, I need help!
+Someone, please call the ambulance!" my voice randomly and suddenly sounding insincere, like my voice was a different person's, not mine or Volyoda's, but somebody’s named Tayler, who I hadn’t heard of or met yet;
 - my pants had fallen partially down my legs when I had crawled out of the brook and "God" told me not to adjust them on faith;

 An ambulance found me, wet with brook water, nearly hypothermic.
 The only answer I gave as to what happened, was "for pleasure," here and thereafter, still under the delusional belief that my mom's life was in danger if I didn't adhere to that secrecy.

-- the ambulance then finding me like that at around maybe 3 AM or 4 AM, wet from the brook water and possibly hypothermic with pants partially down though they pulled them up quickly as they carried me up to the ambulance, and bringing me to the hospital;
+- the ambulance then finding me like that at around maybe 3 AM or 4 AM, wet from the brook water and possibly hypothermic with pants partially down though they pulled them up quickly as they carried me up to the ambulance, for transport to the hospital;
 - "God told me" to tell the ambulance responders that I was in there "for pleasure" on a faith regarding my pants that had partially fallen over my boxers and the sex-offender resurrection vision, which I did;
 - and that was all I told the ambulance responders or the first nurses about what happened — "for pleasure";